publiccodenet/about/activities/communication/sending-newsletters.md

 "Edit" the newsletter and click "Save" when you are done.

+When in edit mode, switch to the "Settings" tab and update the field "Name" with the subject of the current newsletter.
+That way [Plausible](../tool-management/plausible-analytics.md) can show clicks from the newsletter.

 ## Test the email

 Use the "Test" button to send an email to yourself to make sure the formatting looks okay.